khinshankhan/www/www/content/writing/example-agea.md

 - First paragraph's fancy lettering break the next paragraph if sufficient space isn't given.
   - a thematic break seems to work for sizes sm+
-- List items are tiny because they dont have p styling
-  - some list items get wrapped in p
-  - perhaps list item styling needs to be updated
 - links are okay, icons are a bit off
   - mailtos shouldnt have an icon
   - wonder if md can be excepted -> could specify explicitly